| Consequently, our AT&T wireless service stinks when we are in the house.

 showing the LEDs in case there is some hidden intelligence in there AT&T

+or someone else finding this page finds useful.
 So the unit does everything except find the AT&T wireless network to

 phone into - at least that is what I thought seeing antenna bars